BabelFish0/matching-atmospheres/SCgrid_fit_JY.md

 ## Main Change: Grid Organisation

 In each of the grids, a large number of models are generated from a set of varying parameters.
-In the Planet Specific Grid, there were 5 parameters, each witha few values they could take.
+In the Planet Specific Grid, there were 5 parameters, each with a few values they could take.
 Every combination of values had a model.
 Thus, the approach of the Planet Specific Grid fit was as follows:

 - Iterate through all the files in the folder of models.
 Record the filenames.
 - The filenames have a specific nomenclature, so the model parameters are written in order separated by underscores.
 This means the program can extract all the different parameters from every file, leaving it with 5 lists of values used in the model.